 What has changed in clockmaking are the base materials, along with some fine tuning for more accurate time keeping that doesn't require as much maintenance.
 Here are the basics of mechanical clocks and how they keep time, along with how mechanical clock technology has evolved with modern innovations.

 How a Mechanical Clock Works

 Mechanical clock technology preceded quartz movements by nearly a thousand years.
 Unlike their digital and quartz counterparts, mechanical clocks don't depend on a battery to keep time.
 Instead, they harness the energy stored in a wound spring.
 This is why all mechanical clocks must be wound to continuously keep accurate time.

-Every mechanical clock needs energy to run.
-Winding your clock actually winds an internal mainspring.
+All mechanical clocks need energy to run, and energy is made through the act of winding.
+Winding your clock manipulates the internal mainspring to generate energy.
 When the mainspring slowly unwinds, it puts a series of parts in motion which results in the turning of the gears.
 Perhaps the most important component inside a mechanical clock is known as the escapement.
 The escapement regulates the release of stored energy into a predictable curve, which translates into the motion of the hands around the dial.